ppothapa/Coupled_ICON/doc/Quick_Start.md

     ```console
     $ cd ./run && sbatch ./exp.atm_tracer_Hadley.run
     ```

-# ICON-ART
-ART stands for Aerosols and Reactive Trace gases which is a component of the ICON modeling framework to enable treatment of aerosols and chemical tracers and their interactions with the atmosphere.
-To enable this model component one has to use ```--enable-art``` during the configure phase.
-To use the features dependent on MECCA/KPP use instead ```--enable-art-gpl```.
-Additional information can be found on the [ICON-ART webpage](https://www.icon-art.kit.edu/).
-There is also a [user guide](https://www.icon-art.kit.edu/userguide/index.php?title=Main_Page) with further information on how to do model runs including ART.
-Currently we cannot guarantee that every configuration of ICON-ART beyond the standard configurations in ./externals/art/runctrl_examples/run_scripts/ will work without errors.
-Please direct any ART-related queries to kit-icon-gatekeepers@kit.edu

 # FAQ
 <a name="faq-1" href="#faq-1">1. **I run the configure script without any